NVIDIA/JAX-Toolbox/docs/triage-tool.md

 ## Usage

-To use the tool, there are two compulsory arguments:
+To use the tool, there are two compulsory inputs:
+   * A test command to triage.
+   * A specification of which containers to triage in:
      * `--container`: which of the `ghcr.io/nvidia/jax:CONTAINER-YYYY-MM-DD` container families to execute the test command in.
-Example: `jax` for a JAX unit test failure, `maxtext` for a MaxText model execution failure
+Example: `jax` for a JAX unit test failure, `maxtext` for a MaxText model execution failure.
-   * A test command to triage.
+     * `--start-container` and `--end-container`: a pair of URLs to containers to use in the commit-level search; if these are passed then no container-level search is performed.

 The test command will be executed directly in the container, not inside a shell, so be sure not to add excessive quotation marks (*i.e.* run